The Spectral Approach to Linear Rational Expectations Models: Ill-Posedness and Regularization

 \subsection{Regularization}

-Having established that the LREM problem in macroeconometrics is ill-posed, we now consider how to obtain meaningful solutions amenable to mainstream econometric techniques.
+Having established that the LREM problem in macroeconometrics is ill-posed, we now consider how to obtain economically meaningful solutions amenable to mainstream econometric techniques.

-Perhpas the most natural solution to the problem is to restrict attention to systems with unique solutions (i.e.\ the elements of $\mathcal{W}^{m\times m}$ whose partial indices are equal to zero). \cite{ident} have shown that unique solutions are not only continuous in the parameters of an LREM but also analytic.
+Perhaps the most natural solution to the ill-posedness problem is to avoid it altogether and restrict attention to systems with unique solutions (i.e.\ LREMs $(M,N)$, where the partial indices of $M$ are equal to zero). \cite{ident} have shown that unique solutions are not only continuous in the parameters of an LREM but also analytic (see the proof of Theorem 6.2).
 A less restrictive solution is to allow for non-uniqueness but restrict attention to generic systems (i.e.\ $\mathcal{W}^{m\times m}_\circ$).
-That this resolves the problem is proven in \cite{ga}.
 However, genericity cannot be taken for granted as both \cite{onatski} and \cite{generic} have warned and some models may be parametrized to always fall inside $\mathcal{W}^{m\times m}\backslash\mathcal{W}^{m\times m}_\circ$ (interestingly, \cite{generic} is widely but erroneously considered to be a critique of \cite{onatski}, see \cite{blog}).
-Moreover, we need differentiability, not just continuity, in order to ensure asymptotic normality of extremum estimators \citep{pp,hd}.
+Moreover, we need differentiability, not just continuity, in order to ensure asymptotic normality of extremum estimators \citep{pp,hd} as it facilitates the construction of confidence intervals as well as hypothesis testing \citep{nm}.
 Therefore, we opt for a more straightforward solution, regularization.

 With the geometry of the spectral approach in view, one is led inexorably to consider the Tykhonov-regularized solution to \eqref{eq:lremfreqcompact}, which minimizes the total variance, $\|X_0\|^2_{\mathscr{H}^m}=\|\phi\|^2_{H^m}$ among all solutions to \eqref{eq:lremsol},